mulfok/obsidian-absolve/README.md

 ### Setup
 Setting up Absolve is a cinch!
 First off, make sure you have [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) installed.

-Once you have the plugin required, go to the releases page of the [releases page](https://github.com/mulfok/obsidian-absolve/releases) of the snippet's [Github Repo](https://github.com/mulfok/obsidian-absolve), and download `absolve.css`.
+Once you have the plugin required, go to the [releases page](https://github.com/mulfok/obsidian-absolve/releases) of the snippet's [Github Repo](https://github.com/mulfok/obsidian-absolve), and download `absolve.css`.
 Once you have it downloaded, navigate to your vault's and find the snippet folder (_yourvaultname/.obsidian/snippets_) and place the CSS file in the folder.

 ![](Installing%20Absolve.gif)